Pulse to Tone Converter for VOIP services e.g. BT Digital Voice, Virgin Media, Sky - 'Dial-A-Tone'

-It is technically far in advance of anything else on the market.
-It is capable of coping with a wide range of dial speeds (dial speeds far outside GPO specifications) and is the least intrusive device available.
+Technically far in advance of anything else on the market, the Dial-A-Tone is capable of coping with a wide range of dial speeds (far outside GPO specifications) and is the least intrusive 'inline' device available.
 No modifications are required, so no damage is done to the authenticity or value of the telephone.
+Uniquely, the Dial-A-Tone is designed for the UK market and, as standard, is fitted with a BT socket (603A).
+RJ11 versions are also available - please message us for further details.

 The Dial-A-Tone is designed as a 'fit and forget' device, however, for the more technically minded our device ….